Accessible Travel Policy

 For journeys planned in advance, you can book assistance through Southeastern (as well as any other train company) for journeys that are either direct or involve connections and other train companies on the National Rail network.

 Our Passenger Assist team is available 24 hours a day, and every day except Christmas Day.
-They can also be contacted by filling out a form on our website.
+They can also be contacted by filling our Passenger Assist form.
 Once you have made a booking you will be given a confirmation number, a copy of the booking can also be sent by email.

 Not all Southeastern stations are accessible or staffed.
 Some of our trains are also Driver Only Operated (DOO), which means that there is no conductor on board.